 Do you or a loved one need Palliative Care?

-Palliative Care is often confused with hospice care, but there’s a big difference.
+Palliative Care is often confused with hospice care, but the two are quite different.
 Palliative Care can occur at any stage of primary treatment.
-Hospice care is limited to patients whose doctor has certified that the patient may not live beyond 6 months.
-As a type of care designed to improve quality of life, Palliative Care is an important aspect of treating a life-threatening condition or serious illnesses.
+Hospice palliative care, however, is a type of care provided to people whose Doctor has certified that they may not live beyond 6 months.

 - Alzheimer’s and dementia-related illnesses